cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 ### Replace field syntax

-Replacements are expressed as a `replace` field within individual `deps` entries in `local-module.cue`.
+Replacements are expressed as a `replaceWith` field within individual `deps` entries in `local-module.cue`.
 Two forms are supported.
 The examples below show an explicit `v` field for clarity, but in practice it is usually omitted and inherited from `module.cue` (see